Americans With Disabilities Act

 IV. - File an ADA Complaint –

-In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 ("ADA"), the Department of Public Safety and Correctional Services (DPSCS) will not discriminate against qualified inmates, detainees or supervisees with disabilities on the basis of disability in its services, programs, or activities.
+In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 ("ADA"), the Department of Public Safety and Correctional Services (DPSCS) will not discriminate against qualified incarcerated individuals, detainees or supervisees with disabilities on the basis of disability in its services, programs, or activities.

 1. How can I file an ADA complaint with the DPSCS?